Marine John Basilone, a hero of Guadalcanal and Iwo Jima, once said that he was a "plain soldier" — he was wrong.

 Basilone found his adventure in the United States Marine Corps in World War II, during which he earned both the Congressional Medal of Honor and the Navy Cross, a feat no other Marine accomplished throughout the war.

 And his incredible heroics make it easy to see just why he was so extraordinary.

 John Basilone’s Early Life

 The sixth of 10 children born to parents who had immigrated to the U.S. from Italy, John Basilone was born on November 4, 1916.
 As a young boy growing up in Raritan, New Jersey, he was forced to lead a fairly normal life and go to school like all the other kids.

 But as soon as he turned 15 and was able to drop out of school and find adventure elsewhere, that’s exactly what he did.

 After briefly working at that local country club, he joined the U.S. Army in 1934 at the age of 18 in order to see the world.
 He served three years in the Philippines, where he earned the nickname “Manila John” and became a champion Army boxer.

 He finished his term of three years and returned home to the U.S., working as a truck driver in Maryland.
 But, once again, such a life was too boring.
-Basilone then joined the Marines in 1940, not long before the U.S. was to enter World War II.
+Basilone then joined the Marines in 1940, not long before the United States was to enter World War II.